 The Long Exposure

-When taking pictures in places where the light intensity varies depending on the in-frame areas, pay close attention to the exposure when taking the picture.
-Even if the post-processing makes it possible to remedy small deviations, it is never very good to have, in the same image, overexposed areas and others, underexposed.
+When taking pictures in places where the light intensity varies depending on the in-frame areas, pay close attention to the exposure when taking the picture if the post-processing makes it possible to remedy minor deviations.
+It is never perfect to have overexposed areas and others underexposed in the same image.

 Another solution is to take several shots at different exposures.
 Then, in your favorite software, you will assemble them in HDR (High Dynamic Range).
-It’s effective, but it all depends on what you want to achieve as a result: sometimes, a certain blur gives character to an image, where too much sharpness can be detrimental.
+It's practical, but it all depends on what you want to achieve as a result: sometimes, a particular blur gives character to an image, where too much sharpness can be detrimental.

 Another pitfall to avoid (or not!) in water in motion photography: An exposure too long will give the moving water a completely milky or cottony appearance.
 This means that we will only see a uniform mass in which the very notion of movement will be absent.

 My opinion is that at low doses, it is sometimes pleasant if done well.
 But it should not be abused because, in our opinion, it no longer translates the life which is symbolized by flowing water.
 It's all about choice and personal tastes, and in this area, there is nothing to impose: any well-realized image is justified by itself.